 - Repair injured brain tissue areas: Duraplasty.

-- Or to install a syringosubarachnoid shunt to help reduce the pressure created by the cerebrospinal fluid as a result of the developing cysts or syrinx within the spinal cord itself.
+- Or install a syringosubarachnoid shunt to help reduce the pressure created by the cerebrospinal fluid due to the developing cysts or syrinx within the spinal cord.

-Will have their own set of unique risks associated with them.
-In fact, the only true thing that all of these different surgical procedures will have in common is that they’re all going to be pretty expensive.
+All of which will have their own set of unique risks associated with them.
+The only true thing that all of these different surgical procedures will have in common is that they’re all going to be pretty expensive.

 Which brings us…

-The final point that we would like to make which is this.
-If you are considering becoming a pet owner, be sure to take a moment and find out what it would cost for you to purchase a pet insurance policy.
-This way if you ever find yourself in a situation where your furry little loved one does develop a serious medical issue, you won’t need to burden the cost of treating his or her condition on your own.
-Instead, you can rely on your insurance to help you pay for his or her care and spend more time focusing on what really matters which is the care and well being of your loved one!
+The final point that we would like to make is this.
+If you are considering becoming a pet owner, take a moment and find out what it would cost to purchase a pet insurance policy.
+If you ever find yourself in a situation where your furry little loved one develops a severe medical issue, you won’t need to burden the cost of treating their condition alone.
+Instead, you can rely on your insurance to help you pay for their care and spend more time focusing on what matters: the care and well-being of your loved one!

-For more information about how much a pet insurance policy would cost you, we would recommend that you check out our article titled: Best Pet Insurance Companies.
+For more information about how much a pet insurance policy would cost, we recommend you check out our article titled: Best Pet Insurance Companies.